willi-kappler/simple_units/README.md

     let time = 12.39; // #[s]

     // Resulting type: #[m / s]
-    // No need to specify, will be infered let velocity = length / time;
+    // No need to specify, will be inferred let velocity = length / time;

     // build.rs will give an error: